weiyuanli788/weiyuanli788/README.md

  About Me
 - 🎓 I am an undergraduate studying Mathematics at ECNU.
 - 📚 I have taken courses in Discrete Geometry and Finite Group Representation Theory.
-- 🏆 My GPA for these subjects is A.
+- 🏆 My GPA for the 2 subjects is A.

 Skills
-- Programming: C++,python,rust
+- Programming:python,learning C++ now
 - Other Interests:tennis ball

 Current address: